 battery life, charging, etc.

-I'm a big proponent of easy and inexpensive plus if my choice
+I am a big proponent of easy and inexpensive.

-happens to be environmentally sound then all the better.
+happens to be environmentally sound is all the better.
 Because my

-convenience even as I age have become if not paramount, pretty close to
+convenience even as I age have become if not paramount, quite close to

 the top of my awareness scale.
-And for that an electric (12 volt) trolling
+And for ease of use an electric (12 volt) trolling

 *Prices as of today 16 September 2013 at

-Of course if your motor weighs that much you're going to
+Of course if your motor weighs a lot you are going to

 need some accessories such as a harness to help when hoisting said motor,